 Patients come from all over California for our state-of-the-art Pterygium removal surgery.
 Our experienced surgeons are known for their talented surgical skill, very low recurrence rate and our office offers affordable pricing.

 Shepard Eye Center accepts most insurances.
-For cash-paying patients we offer Pterygium surgery for a low $1200.
+For cash-paying patients we offer Pterygium surgery for a low $1400 per Pterygium.
 This out-patient procedure is performed in the convenience of our modern office surgical suite with quick recovery.
 Call to set up an appointment today for an exam and consultation with one of our surgeons.